antrea-io/antrea/docs/feature-gates.md

 `Traceflow` enables a CRD API for Antrea that supports generating tracing requests for traffic going through the Antrea-managed Pod network.
 This is useful for troubleshooting connectivity issues, e.g. determining if a NetworkPolicy is responsible for traffic drops between two Pods.

-We are currently working on adding documentation for this feature.
+Refer to this [document](traceflow-guide.md) for more information.

 #### Requirements for this Feature